The Best Home Barista Espresso Machine & Grinder Setups

 So what is a home Barista?

-While bean to cup machines will produce OK espresso coffee straight out of the box with little experience or skill, there’s no doubt that there’s the potential for considerably better coffee with a classic espresso machine, likewise mentioned as “prosumer espresso machine”, or “home barista espresso coffee machine”.
+While bean to cup machines will produce OK espresso straight out of the box with little experience or skill, there’s no doubt that there’s the potential for drastically better coffee with a regular espresso coffee machine, likewise known as “prosumer espresso machine”, or “home barista espresso coffee machine”.

-Depending on the skill of the user, along with the capabilities of the espresso coffee machine, and the coffee grinder it’s paired with, a traditional espresso coffee machine has the potential to produce stunning espresso coffee.
+Depending on the skill of the user, along with the capabilities of the espresso machine, and the grinding machine it’s paired with, a traditional espresso coffee machine has the potential to produce stunning espresso.

-The Italian word “Barista” truly translates to “Bartender”, but it’s used specifically to describe someone who is trained to use an espresso machine and to prepare & serve espresso based coffees.
+The Italian word “Barista” simply translates to “Bartender”, but it’s used specifically to describe someone who is trained to work with an espresso machine and to prepare & serve espresso coffee based coffees.

 Barista Dritan Alsela with his 4 group lever machine.